Collaborative Program

 Admissions

-NOTE: In addition to the admission requirements, there are a number of Health and Safety Requirements required for clinical practice that must be met upon admission to the Faculty of Nursing.
+NOTE: In addition to the admission requirements, a number of Health and Safety Requirements are required for clinical practice that must be met upon admission to the Faculty of Nursing.

 Indigenous Applicants

-The BScN-Collaborative Program has 6 designated seats per year for Indigenous students.
+The BScN-Collaborative Program has six designated seats per year for Indigenous students.
 Indigenous students can also enter this program through the University of Alberta's Transition Year Program (TYP).

 Deadlines